The Harp in the South

-The Harp in the South is the debut novel by Australian author Ruth Park.
+The Harp in the South is the debut novel by New Zealand-born Australian author Ruth Park.
 Published in 1948, it portrays the life of a Catholic Irish Australian family living in the Sydney suburb of Surry Hills, which was at that time an inner city slum.

-Publication History
+Publication history

 The Harp in the South was published, initially, in the Sydney Morning Herald in twelve daily instalments, beginning on 4 January 1947, after winning a competition run by that newspaper.
 The prize was £2,000, and there were 175 entries.

 It was controversial, with readers writing to the newspaper, on the basis of the synopsis, even before the serialisation started.
 Delia Falconer writes that The Herald published "forty-three responses, a symposium, and a daily tally of pro and con letters (sixty-eight for; fifty-four against)".
 It was published in book form in 1948 by Angus & Robertson, who baulked at the novel but "had to honour a ‘gentleman’s agreement’ to publish the winner".

 Nonetheless, it has become a classic and has never been out of print.